 |MSt||World Literatures in English||FT||Y||Y||Y|

 You will only be eligible for support if your course is not available in Scotland.
 You will need to submit an application to SAAS, who will determine your course eligibility.
 If both you and the course are deemed eligible, SAAS will contact the University to confirm the course details before finalising the assessment of your application.

-The course must be a taught postgraduate diploma or master’s programme.
+The course must be a full-time, taught or research master’s programme or postgraduate diploma.

-Eligible postgraduate master’s courses must be either 1 or 2 years full-time in duration or 2 to 4 years part-time.
-Diplomas should be no longer than 1 year full-time in duration, or 2 years part-time.
-Part–time courses should be no longer in duration than twice the length of an equivalent full-time course.
+Eligible postgraduate master’s courses must be either 1 or 2 years full-time in duration.
+Diplomas should be no longer than 1 year full-time in duration.

 Taught, research or professional master’s courses in any subject (eg MSt, MSc, MSc(Res), MPP, MBA, MPhil), postgraduate diplomas and postgraduate certificates.

 The course must last no more than three years whether studied full time or part time.

 You are encouraged to apply as early as possible to ensure that funding is in place for the start of your course.

 - If you are from England or the rest of the EU, apply to Student Finance England

 - If you are from Wales, apply to Student Finance Wales